7: Board Operations

 Voting on the Motion

-66. All votes made by a member of the Board shall be recorded and the minutes of every regular scheduled Board meeting shall indicate the names of each trustee present and whether the trustee voted for or against the motion.
+66. All votes shall be recorded, and the minutes of every regular scheduled Board meeting shall indicate the names of each trustee present, and whether the trustee voted for, or against, the motion.

-67. The Board Chair, and all trustees present, unless excused by resolution of the Board, or by the provisions of the Education Act, shall vote on each question.
+67. The Board Chair, and all trustees present, unless excused by resolution of the Board, or by the provisions of the Education Act, shall vote on each question; notably:

 67.1.
-Each question shall be decided by a majority of the votes of those trustees who are present.
+Each question shall be decided by a majority of the votes of those trustees who are present; and

 67.2.1.
-In the case of an equality of votes, the question is defeated.
+In the case of an equality of votes, the question is defeated; and

 67.2.2.
-A vote on a question shall be taken by open vote, expressed by show of hands, except the vote to elect the Board Chair or Vice-Chair, which is by secret ballot.
+A vote on a question shall be taken by open vote, expressed by show of hands, except the vote to elect the Board Chair or Vice-Chair, which shall occur through a secret ballot process.

-68. Information reports may be used to communicate factual data or knowledge about a particular circumstance, event or activity that may be of pertinent interest to the Board.
+68. Information reports may be used to communicate factual data or knowledge about a particular circumstance, event or activity that may be of pertinent interest to the Board; notably:

 68.1.
-Questions and comments related to the information are permitted, but no decisions are required or expected.
+Questions and comments related to the information are permitted, but no decisions are required or expected; and

 68.2.
 These items shall only require a written acknowledgment in the recorded minutes that they were received as information only.